poliprojects/apc-project/README.md

     add the specifications of the new test

 ## Adding new Runge-Kutta methods
-* To introduce a new Runge-Kutta method exploiting the RK or adapRK class, it's enough to provide the appropriate Butcher's tableau in the function
+* To introduce a new Runge-Kutta method exploiting the RK or adapRK classes, it is enough to provide the appropriate Butcher tableau in the
-    ```initialize_solver``` inside the ```RuntimeUtils.cpp``` file (default
+    ```initialize_solver``` function inside the ```RuntimeUtils.cpp``` file
-    values are the ones for FE and adapHeun, respectively)
+    (default values are the ones for FE and adapHeun, respectively)